Coneja-Chibi/The-HawThorne-Directives/readme.md

 It converts the AI generation pipeline into a **rotating-Director narrative simulation**.
 Each turn, the system selects a Director from a roster of genre-specialized operatives.
 That Director inherits a full operational package — genre instincts, quality standards, anti-pattern definitions, self-evaluation protocols — and produces one scene.
 Then they are relieved.
 Next turn, someone else takes the booth.

 The simulation does not sleep.
 No two turns are the same.
-Hundreds of thousands of instruction combinations, drawn from 347 prompt entries, 20 Directors, 19 prose Affinities, 45 quality standards, and 4 Chain of Thought architectures.
+Hundreds of thousands of instruction combinations, drawn from 347 prompt entries, 20 Directors, 19 prose Affinities, 45 quality standards, and 4 Chain of Thought architectures, and more.
 This document will orient you.

 `⊱ ══════ {⟐ ✵ ⟐} ══════ ⊰`